-1. The nature of HTML tags is Static whereas the nature of Struts specific HTML tags is dynamic.
+1. The nature of HTML tags is Static whereas the nature of Struts specific HTML tags are dynamic.

-2. HTML is an integrated in Struts but Struts have their own tag libraries.
+2. HTML is integrated into Struts but Struts have their own tag libraries.

 3. The tags for HTML cannot be user-defined but in case of Struts, the tags can be user-defined.